 Set up your monthly student loan repayment amount with auto-pay from your checking or savings account.

 After the initial setup for auto-pay, your monthly student loan repayment to RISLA is now automatic, providing you with maximum ease and convenience.
 This option is helpful towards your cosigner release.

 Interest rate reduced by 0.25%.

 Please note: (1) Auto-pay must be set up in your RISLA loan account for monthly withdrawal.
 Scheduled payments from personal online banking will not qualify borrower for the rate reduction.
-(2) If your auto-pay function fails for two consecutive months, it is automatically turned off so that you do not continue to get charged returned check fees.
+(2) If your auto-pay function fails, it is automatically turned off so that you do not continue to get charged returned check fees.